Manufacturers are spending a significant portion of their budgets on trade promotions that aren’t effective.

 This microscopic view sounds like a step backward, but auditing your data is vital in allowing you to take additional steps forward.

-Where To Go and What to Look For
+Data: Where To Go and What to Look For

 - Marketing and advertising data.
 Look your marketing automation platform, third-party eCommerce sales data (sales via an Amazon store, for example), analytics programs, and any other marketing-related systems.
 This information provides insight into how marketing and advertising activities impact sales and TPM.
 For example, a new coupon may be distributed to units that are part of programs, thus creating double dipping scenarios.